5 Foundations of Statistical Inference

 5.2 Sampling models

-Many data generation procedures, those that produce the data we study, can be modeled quite well as draws from an urn.
-For instance, we can model the process of polling likely voters as drawing 0s (Republicans) and 1s (Democrats) from an urn containing the 0 and 1 code for all likely voters.
+Many data generation procedures can be effectively modeled as draws from an urn.
+For instance, we can model the process of polling likely voters as drawing 0s (Republicans) and 1s (Democrats) from an urn containing the 0 and 1 codes for all likely voters.
 In epidemiological studies, we often assume that the subjects in our study are a random sample from the population of interest.
-The data related to a specific outcome can be modeled as a random sample from an urn containing the outcome for the entire population of interest.
+The data related to a specific outcome can be modeled as a random sample from an urn containing the outcomes for the entire population of interest.
 Similarly, in experimental research, we often assume that the individual organisms we are studying, for example worms, flies, or mice, are a random sample from a larger population.
-Randomized experiments can also be modeled by draws from an urn given the way individuals are assigned into groups: when getting assigned, you draw your group at random.
-Sampling models are therefore ubiquitous in data science.
-Casino games offer a plethora of examples of real-world situations in which sampling models are used to answer specific questions.
-We will therefore start with such examples.
+Randomized experiments can be modeled by draws from an urn, reflecting the way individuals are assigned into group; when getting assigned, individuals draw their group at random.
+Sampling models are therefore ubiquitous in data analysis.
+Casino games offer a plethora of real-world cases in which sampling models are used to answer specific questions.
+We will therefore start with these examples.

-We are going to define a random variable \(S\) that will represent the casino’s total winnings.
+We are going to define a random variable \(S_n\) that will represent the casino’s total winnings after \(n\) games.
 Let’s start by constructing the urn.
 A roulette wheel has 18 red pockets, 18 black pockets and 2 green ones.
 So playing a color in one game of roulette is equivalent to drawing from this urn:

-The 1,000 outcomes from 1,000 people playing are independent draws from this urn.
-If red comes up, the gambler wins and the casino loses a dollar, so we draw a -$1.
-Otherwise, the casino wins a dollar and we draw a $1.
-To construct our random variable \(S\), we can use this code:
+The 1,000 outcomes from people playing are independent draws from this urn.
+If red comes up, the gambler wins, and the casino loses a dollar, resulting in the observed random variable being -$1.
+Otherwise, the casino wins a dollar, and the random variable is $1.
+To construct our the 1,000 outcomes of the random variable \(X\) we can use this code:

-Because we know the proportions of 1s and -1s, we can generate the draws with one line of code, without defining color
+Note that the code above is shown for educational purposes only because we know the proportions of 1s and -1s, we can generate the draws with one line of code, without defining color:

-We call this a sampling model since we are modeling the random behavior of roulette with the sampling of draws from an urn.
-The total winnings \(S\) is simply the sum of these 1,000 independent draws:
+We call this a sampling model, as it involves modeling the random behavior through the sampling of draws from an urn.
+The total winnings \(S_n\) is simply the sum of these 1,000 independent draws:

 5.3 The probability distribution of a random variable